 - Colleges and Schools

 - Map and Locations

-The MSD program in interior design is a research degree program that addresses the discovery and inquiry of how people relate to space.
+The MSD in interior design is a research program that addresses the discovery and inquiry of how people relate to space.
 The program encourages the investigation of creativity, innovation and critical thinking while acknowledging the importance of cultural and historical precedent.
 This program helps students develop an understanding of contemporary interior design issues through specialized research and design skills.
 This concentration prepares students with prior interior design training for more specialized career fields and for a career in academia.

 Interior Design, MSD

 The Plan of Study is the required curriculum to complete the program.

 Online applications are open through September 15, 2018 to January 15, 2019 for the following programs: MArch 2-year; MArch 3+; MIA 2-year; MIA 3+; MID 2-year; MID 3+; MLA 2-year; MLA 3+; MS.Arch; MSD; MUD; MVCD 2-year; and MVCD 3+.

 Fall Admission: MSD programs only admit students for the fall semester.

 Assistantships are appointed each term to a select number of graduate students who are excelling in The Design School.
 Learn more about teaching assistantships including eligibility and application details.

 Western Regional Graduate Program (WRGP)